Life Planning - Beware of Fraud in Non-Profit Organizations

 Securities offered through Securities America, Inc., Member FINRA/SIPC; Christina Bush, Registered Representative.
 Advisory services

-offered through Securities America Advisors, Inc., an SEC Registered Investment Advisory firm;
+offered through Cooper McManus, an SEC Registered Investment Advisory firm;

 Christina Bush, Investment Advisor Representative.
-CB Wealth Advisory and the Securities America companies are separate entities.
+CB Wealth Advisory, Securities America and Cooper McManus are separate entities.